Jake4-CX/CT6042-Secure-Coding/README.md

     ```

 - SQL Injection:
   1) Thoughout the application, all endpoints consist of concatenated SQL queries, rather than using parameterized databases.
-An example query could be ___.
 - Encryption:
   1) The application does not encrypt/hash the user's password.
-This means, if there's a database leak
+- ReCAPTCHA:
+  1) ReCAPTCHA has been implemented to the message board's secure implementation to show how it can prevent bruteforcing attacks.

+## Calculator API

+This is a simple calculator REST API that has been developed using C# that implements a JSON deserialization exploit.